badalku27/Digital-creative-studio/README.md

 npm run dev
 ```

-Go to the original link and you should see it running!
+Go to http://localhost:5173 (or the URL shown in terminal) to see it running!

+**Or visit the live site:** [digital-creative-studio.vercel.app](https://digital-creative-studio.vercel.app)

 ## Commands